Andrzej Duda: Polish president loyal to ruling right-wing - France 24

 Duda also has the backing of the present-day incarnation of the Solidarity trade union that brought a peaceful end to communism at home in 1989.

-Duda was elected to the Polish parliament in 2011, then to the European Parliament in 2014.
-But he only became well-known after Kaczynski crowned him presidential candidate.
+He was elected to the Polish parliament in 2011, then to the European Parliament in 2014.
+But he only became well-known after Jaroslaw Kaczynski crowned him presidential candidate.

 Duda went on to win the presidential election in May 2015, after promising voters social benefits galore in fiery campaign speeches always featuring his ready smile.